 The holiday season is upon us and it’s the coldest time of year again.
 Winter can be harsh, especially on your roof.
 Your roof is an important structure on your home and probably the most exposed to outside elements.
 During the winter season, many people stay inside their homes to stay away from the freezing temperatures.
 However, before you hibernate in the comfort of your home, you should pay attention to your roof first because if it isn’t prepared correctly for winter, your indoor quality of life can suffer.
+You may also want to make sure that your heating system is in order before winter hits.

 You don’t need to replace your entire roof in preparation for the winter as it can be a costly project.
 However, you need to prepare your roof for the harsh winter environment.
 Here are a few winter checklists for your roof that you should follow: